znopp/WYR/README.md

 ## Planned Features

-- [x] Randomly send a question, but don't send it again until all other questions have been sent

-- [x] Automatically sends a question if there have been x messages sent since the previous question AND if the time since the bots last message is over x minutes
+- [x] Automatically sends a random question if there have been x messages sent since the previous question AND if the time since the bots last message is over x minutes